Select the account you'd like to open

 Grains trading is a potentially lucrative, though risky business, with numerous variables at play.
 Traders interested in delving into the space should do their research and carefully consider the downside risks.
 Given the complexities at play, many traders choose to focus on only one or two commodities, rather than diversifying across the market.

 However, grains are just one of a number of options open to commodities traders, including oil, precious metals or coffee, among others.
 To find out more visit CMC’s Commodities Platform.
-Meanwhile, other investors prefer to focus on share markets, which can be done via CMC’s Stockbroking page.
+Meanwhile, other investors prefer to focus on share markets, which can be done via the CMC Markets Invest page.